ahmetartuc/bugbounty/dirsearch.md

 # Advanced Dirsearch
-If you trust your CPU, you gotta try it think of it like an M1919!
-Ka-boom! 💣
+If you count on your CPU, you gotta try it think of it like an M1919! 💣

 ```bash